raul23/Darth-Vader-RPi/docs/main_config.rst

 The main configuration file
 ===========================
-The default settings used by the script `start_dv`_ are found in the `main configuration file`_.
+The default settings used by the script :mod:`start_dv` are found in the `main configuration file`_.
 It is referred to as *main* because there is another config file you could edit, the `logging configuration file`_.

 The *main* configuration file can be edited with the following command::